telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                     AlternatingItemStyle-ForeColor).Nest an <AlternatingItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, AlternatingItemStyle.ForeColor).
 Common settings
                 usually include a custom background color, foreground color, and font properties.

-###  GroupHeaderItemStyle `GridTableItemStyle`

-Gets a reference to the GridTableItemStyle object that allows you to set the
-            appearance of the group-header item in a Telerik RadGrid control.

-#### Remarks
-Use the GroupHeaderItemStyle property to control the appearance of the
-                group-header item in a Telerik RadGrid control.
-This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example,
-                    GroupHeaderItemStyle-ForeColor).Nest a <GroupHeaderItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupHeaderItemStyle.ForeColor).
-Common settings
-                usually include a custom background color, foreground color, and font properties.